segmentio/segment-docs/src/segment-app/app-intro.md

 The Sources tab lists everything that is sending data to your Segment workspace.
 Sources are organized by type: website, mobile, sever, or by cloud-app type, like CRM or payments.

 Each Source has a Status and a list of Destinations.
-A Source’s Status tells you whether or not the source is sending data to Segment, and how long it's been since we last saw data from the source.
-The Source’s Destinations list shows you which Destinations are receiving data from that Source.
+A Source's Status tells you whether or not the source is sending data to Segment, and how long it's been since we last saw data from the source.
+The Source's Destinations list shows you which Destinations are receiving data from that Source.
 You can expand them for more detail.

 ## Destinations